 If you do not work from home on a regular basis, it can be difficult to know the protocol.
 Where should you start?
 What should you be doing?
 When should you be doing it?

-This guide gives you advice on:
+This guide gives practical advice for social workers on:

 How to manage your cases during the pandemic